-The total crude oil and condensate production of Europe in 2022 was 2.52mmbpd, a decrease of 5.13% when compared to 2021.
+The total crude oil and condensate production of Europe in 2022 decreased by 5.13% when compared to 2021.
 The largest oil producing countries in Europe are Norway, the UK, and Italy.
-Through to 2030, annual crude oil and condensate production is forecasted to decrease by a CAGR of 6.61% to reach 1.41mmbpd.
+Through to 2030, annual crude oil and condensate production is forecasted to decrease by a CAGR of 6.61%.
 GlobalData uses proprietary data and analytics to provide a complete picture of the global oil & gas fields segment.
 Buy the latest oil & gas fields profiles here.

 In 2022, Norway had the highest crude oil production at 1.54mmbpd, followed by the UK at 0.62mmbpd and Italy at 0.1mmbpd.
 Here are the 10 largest crude oil fields in Europe by production in 2022, according to GlobalData’s Oil & Gas, Upstream Fields Database.